 What is calamari?
-Fried Calamari is crispy squid fried to golden brown perfection, that is dipped in marinara sauce.
+Fried Calamari is crispy squid fried to golden brown perfection, that is dipped in marinara sauce or served with lemon wedges.
 Usually served as a appetizer but scrumptious all the same!

 Calamari and squid are synonymous in the US.
 Squid is the actual name of this mollusk, however, it is commonly prepared in Italian restaurants which refer to deep fried squid as calamari.
 All parts of the squid are edible except the beak and gadlius (pen).

 In the States and Italy, most dishes commonly utilize the mantle (body which produces calamari rings when cut horizontally) and the tentacles

 Other Mediterranean and Asian cultures will also use the ink, arms or eat them whole.
 Squid ink can be used to color and flavor pastas as well, like my Squid Ink Pasta with White Cream Sauce.

 The fried calamari lover knows that good calamari can be difficult to come by.
 Fried too long and it is rubbery and chewy.
 However, not fried long enough; inedible and squeaky.

 There is a saying in the foodie world about calamari: cook it hot and fast or low and slow, but nothing in between.

 - Cleaned squid usually comes in two parts at the grocery store: the body and the tentacles.
 Sometimes you can purchase just the part you want, other times you’ll need to buy both.

 - Most was previously frozen, if it is thawed when you buy it, ask how long it has been defrosted.

 - Frozen squid is best within 2 days of defrosting.